Maxi Trial

 The Maxi Trial (Maxiprocesso) was a criminal trial against the Sicilian Mafia that took place in Palermo, Sicily.
 The trial lasted from 10 February 1986 (the first day of the Corte d'Assise) to 30 January 1992 (the final day of the Supreme Court of Cassation), and was held in a bunker-style courthouse specially constructed for this purpose inside the walls of the Ucciardone prison.

-Sicilian prosecutors indicted 475 mafiosi for a multitude of crimes relating to Mafia activities, based primarily on testimonies given as evidence from former Mafia bosses turned informants, known as pentiti, in particular Tommaso Buscetta and Salvatore Contorno.
+Sicilian prosecutors indicted 475 mafiosi for a multitude of crimes relating to Mafia activities, based primarily on the testimonies given by former Mafia bosses turned informants, known as pentiti, in particular Tommaso Buscetta and Salvatore Contorno.
 Most were convicted, 338 people, sentenced to a total of 2,665 years, not including life sentences handed to 19 bosses; the convictions were upheld on 30 January 1992 by the Supreme Court of Italy, after the final stage of appeal.
 The importance of the trial was that the existence of Cosa Nostra was finally judicially confirmed.

 It is considered to be the most significant trial ever against the Sicilian Mafia, as well as the largest trial in world history.
 Throughout and after the trial, several judges and magistrates were killed by the Mafia, including the two who led it—Giovanni Falcone and Paolo Borsellino.

 Preceding events

 In the early 1970s, Luciano Leggio was boss of the Corleonesi clan and a member of the Sicilian Mafia Commission, and he forged a coalition of mafia clans known as the Corleonesi with himself as its leader.
 He initiated a campaign to dominate Cosa Nostra and its narcotics trade.
 Leggio was imprisoned in 1974, so he acted through his deputy Salvatore Riina, to whom he eventually handed over control.
 The Corleonesi bribed cash-strapped Palermo clans into the fold, subverted members of other clans, and secretly recruited new members.
-In 1977, the Corleonesi had Gaetano Badalamenti expelled from the Commission on trumped-up charges of hiding drug revenues.
+In 1977, the Corleonesi had Gaetano Badalamenti expelled from the Commission on trumped-up charges of hiding drug revenue.

 In April 1981, the Corleonesi murdered rival member of the Commission Stefano Bontade, and the Second Mafia War began in earnest.
 Hundreds of enemy mafiosi and their relatives were murdered, sometimes by traitors in their own clans.
 By manipulating the Mafia's rules and eliminating rivals, the Corleonesi came to completely dominate the Commission.
 Riina used his power over the Commission to replace the bosses of certain clans with hand-picked regents.
 In the end, the Corleonesi faction won and Riina effectively became the "boss of bosses" of the Sicilian Mafia.
 At the same time that the Corleonesi waged their campaign to dominate Cosa Nostra, they also waged a campaign of murder against journalists, officials, and policemen who dared to cross them.
 The police were frustrated with the lack of help that they were receiving from witnesses and politicians.
-At the funeral of a policeman murdered by mafiosi in 1985, policemen insulted and spat at two attending politicians, and a fight broke out between them and military police, the carabinieri.
+At the funeral of a policeman murdered by mafiosi in 1985, policemen insulted and spat on two attending politicians, and a fight broke out between them and military police, the carabinieri.